Author Archives: Sean T. McCulloch

 The Description:

-Given an formula of clauses where each clause in contains all negated or non-negated variables, and each clause contains at most variables.
-Does there exist an assignment of the variables so that is satisfied?
+contains at most variables.
+Does there exist an assignment of the variables so that

 Example: